electricimp/Salesforce/examples/SmartRefrigerator/ExplorerKitInstructions.md

 ### Step 9: Create Orchestration in Salesforce

 This example demonstrates how to create an **Orchestration** that defines a fridge state machine, reacts on **Platform Events** and opens **Cases** when
-1. the refrigerator door is opened for more than 30 seconds (3 data readings in a row ???), or
+1. the refrigerator door is opened during 3 consecutive data readings (the exact threshold is between 30 and 45 seconds), or
 2. the temperature is over 11°C, or
 3. the relative humidity is over 70%.

-If the reason of a **Case** is not eliminated, the **Case** will be produced repeatedly every 30 minutes.

-You may setup other thresholds and/or another repeat period.
+You may setup other thresholds.

-??? - maybe suggest by default smaller thresholds/period? - 20 sec, 8°C, 10 min ?

 #### Creating Orchestration